caoli5288/reload/README.md

   - Syntax like "/every 12:00 say hello".

 ## Expression
-Bukkit run expression in config.yml to known when to shutdown.
+Run expression in config.yml to known when to shutdown.
 If you want to disable it, set it to null or empty string.

-### Variable
+### Expression variable
 | variable | description |
 |----------|-------------|
 | flow     | Count player join and quit  |